ansible/ansible/.github/ISSUE_TEMPLATE.md

 <!---
 Verify first that your issue/request is not already reported on GitHub.
-Also test if the latest release, and master branch are affected too.
+Also test if the latest release, and devel branch are affected too.
 -->

 ##### ISSUE TYPE